 This year marks the 30th anniversary of Cinemagic who over these years have engaged with almost 1 million young people through film, television and the creative industries.
-To celebrate the milestone, on June 27th 2019, the annual Cinemagic Gala at the Fairmont Hotel and Bungalows in Santa Monica, Los Angeles, is set to be the most high profile and well supported gala to date with Saffron Burrows of Mozart In The Jungle and Ben Robson of Animal Kingdom in attendance as ambassadors.
+To celebrate the milestone, on June 27th 2019, the annual Cinemagic Gala at the MSD Capital, LLC and Fairmont Miramar Hotel & Bungalows in Santa Monica, Los Angeles, is set to be the most high profile and well supported gala to date with Saffron Burrows of Mozart In The Jungle and Ben Robson of Animal Kingdom in attendance as ambassadors.

 Cinemagic is an award-winning film festival charity, that has been educating and inspiring young people for the last three decades, embracing the magic of film, television, and the creative industries to educate, motivate and inspire young people through film screenings, industry workshops, practical masterclasses, filmmaking projects and outreach activities.
 Patrons include Colin Farrell, Pierce Brosnan, Liam Neeson Saoirse Ronan, Suranne Jones, Paula Malcomson and Julian Fellowes, and many others.